thesarathy/document-summary-assistant/README.md

 ## Limitations

-- **4MB upload limit.** This isn't an arbitrary product choice -- Vercel serverless functions hard-cap request bodies at 4.5MB, so 4MB leaves headroom for multipart overhead.
+- **4MB upload limit (code-enforced).** This isn't an arbitrary product choice -- Vercel serverless functions hard-cap request bodies at 4.5MB, so 4MB leaves headroom for multipart overhead.
 A larger limit would silently fail in production.
+- **~50-60KB practical document size limit on a free-tier Groq key (not code-enforced -- a rate limit on Groq's side).** This is a separate, more restrictive ceiling than the 4MB upload cap above, and it's real-world rather than theoretical: confirmed by testing the deployed app. `openai/gpt-oss-120b` on Groq's free tier is limited to 8,000 tokens/minute; at roughly 4 characters per token in English, that's around 30-32K characters of extracted text before the prompt's own instructions and the summary's completion tokens are even counted.
+A file above ~55KB reliably extracts fine but then fails at the summarization step with a rate-limit error.
+This isn't a bug to fix in code -- it's the free tier's real capacity, and it goes away on a paid Groq plan.
+Large documents are already chunked (see How It Works) specifically to keep this manageable, but chunking reduces per-request size, not total tokens used across the whole document, so it doesn't get around a hard per-minute ceiling.
 - **Scanned PDFs cap at 8 OCR'd pages.** A longer scan will summarize only its first 8 pages; there's no chunked/background processing for very long scans.
 - **English OCR only.** `tesseract.js` supports other languages, but only English is bundled to keep the deploy size reasonable within the time budget.
 - **No persistence.** Refreshing the page loses the current result by design (see Security) -- there's no history or saved documents.
-- **Live summarization was not verified in the build environment** (no network access to the LLM provider) -- verify with a real API key before submitting.

 ## Future Improvements